beeb/ArduinoDatalogger/README.md

 The coin cell was initially intended for powering the RTC as well as the MCU, but it turns out the SD card doesn't work with the battery voltage.
 As such, the 3-positions switch is omitted and the device needs power from the USB port (e.g. with power-bank).
 The battery is used for keeping the RTC settings in any case.

+The schematics, bill of materials and circuit design can be found [on Open Source Hardware Lab](https://oshwlab.com/krizzli/data-logger-v2).